What is batten space ventilation and why is it required?

 Some tile manufacturers will not have this test information, in such cases we would assume worst case (that the tiles are air impermeable).

 The determining factors for batten space ventilation is if an LR underlay is chosen in combination with an impermeable roof covering.
-In these situations, batten space ventilation as per the above should be provided.
-Any deviation from the above should be in line with BS5250 and prior agreement must be sought from your warranty surveyor.
+In these situations, batten space ventilation as per the guidance above should be provided.